leanix/leanix-sdk-python/README.md

-# LeanIX SDK for Python
+# LeanIX SDK for Python - DEPRECATED

-LeanIX API version v1, https://developer.leanix.net
+THIS SDK FOR LEANIX API V1 IS DEPRECATED.

+See https://dev.leanix.net/docs/overview how to use our current APIs.

 ## Overview
 This SDK contains wrapper code used to call the LeanIX REST API from Python.